John P. Jones (Nevada politician)

 John Percival Jones (January 27, 1829 – November 27, 1912) was an American politician who served for 30 years as a Republican United States Senator from Nevada.
 He made a fortune in silver mining and was a co-founder of the town of Santa Monica, California.

 Early life

-John P. Jones, one of thirteen children of Thomas Jones (1793–1871) and Mary A. Jones, was born in Herefordshire, England.
+John P. Jones was born on January 27, 1829, in the county of Herefordshire, England.
+He is one of thirteen children to Thomas Jones (1793–1871) and Mary A. Jones.
 The family immigrated to the United States and settled in Cleveland, Ohio, in 1831.
 Thomas Jones purchased property, and established himself in business as a marble manufacturer.

 California Gold Rush

 In 1849 John P. Jones went to California to participate in the Gold rush.
 He settled in Trinity County, California, where he engaged in mining and farming.
 He served as county sheriff, and was a member of the California State Senate from 1863 to 1867.
 In 1867 he was the nominee of the Republican Party for Lieutenant Governor of California.